The Static Inside: The Android as Archive in the Neo-Noir of JG Yuruguay

 The plot functions as a slow-burn descent into ontological crisis, blending the mounting paranoia of The Truman Show with the deadpan, mundane escalation of Shaun of the Dead.

 Initially, JG finds comfort in the grid.
-He cycles through the night on a fixed-gear bike, wearing bone-conduction headphones, locked into the functional cognitive audio of his existence.
+He cycles through the night on a fixed-gear bike, wearing bone-conduction headphones, locked into the task-lock audio of his existence.
 However, the system begins to fail.
 He experiences lost hours.
 He realizes that the music he "produces" feels as though it writes itself.
 The terror is presented with a layer of dark, absurd humor.
 JG attempts to maintain his hyper-cool, industrial demeanor even as his reality blatantly malfunctions.
-The sodium-vapor sky "re-rolls" its intensity instantly mid-sentence.
-Bystanders loop their actions like broken NPCs.
+The smog-light sky "re-rolls" its intensity instantly mid-sentence.
+Bystanders loop their actions like broken scripts.
 JG tries to ignore the catastrophic glitches, riding his bicycle past obvious tears in the fabric of the universe in a desperate bid to maintain his routine.

 VI.
 The Terminal Reveal